Champlain Valley Bike Accident Prevention Guide

 Newer riders can take the Vermont Rail Trail and bike paths.
 More experienced riders can test their endurance on Lincoln Gap, the steepest continuous mile in the United States.
 To find the best trail for you and your needs, you can use Local Motion’s trail finder.

-If you want a list of the best mountain biking trails, look no further than Singletracks.com’s list trails and ratings.
+If you want a list of the best mountain biking trails, look no further than Singletracks.com’s list of trails and ratings.

 Where to ride in New York